finos/spring-bot/README.md

 - Update this with new version numbers if needed.

-4. On `oss.sonatype.org`

-- Close the Staging Repository
-- Release it.

-5. Perform release on github with same number
+4. Perform release on github with same number